Fever-Tree Championships 2020

 The Queen's Club

-The Fever-Tree Championships is one of the most prestigious grass court tournaments dating back to 1884, making it one of the oldest tennis events in the world.
-Second in importance only to Wimbledon in the grass court season, the quality of the draw and proximity to SW19 in terms of both time and distance makes it a great opportunity to see many of the world’s top players in their first grass court appearances in the run-up to Wimbledon.
+The Fever-Tree Championships is always a favourite with tennis enthusiasts.
+This prestigious grass court tournament dates back to 1884, making it one of the oldest tennis events in the world.
+Second in importance only to Wimbledon in the grass court season, the quality of the draw and proximity to SW19 in terms of both time and distance makes it a great opportunity to see many of the world’ top players in their first grass court appearances in the run-up to Wimbledon.

 The tournament, originally known as the London Grass Court Championships, moved to its current location at the Queen's Club in West Kensington in 1890, having been previously been based at the London Athletic Club at Stamford Bridge.
 Its longevity has ensured that it remains one of the most popular tennis events in the calendar.